-SPx Server provides a local display capability for set-up, monitoring and configuration.
-The server software can be configured without this interface, but for most situations it provides an extremely valuable display capability to assist in the initial deployment and maintenance of the tracker.
+SPx Server provides a choice of native or webbased user interfaces for set-up, monitoring and configuration.
+The server software can be configured without these interfaces, but for most situations they provide an extremely valuable display capability to assist in the initial deployment and maintenance of the tracker.